gazpachu/joanmira/pages/cv/index.md

 Currently leading TableCheck's front-end team, consisting of 9 engineers of all levels working across 3 different time zones.

-Supervised and participated as an individual contributor in the creation of the new booking form, the new global marketing website, the new diner app, the SSO and the merchant portal.
+Supervising and participating as an IC in the design system upgrades, the creation of the new booking form, the new global marketing website, the new diner app, the SSO, and the merchant portal.

 ### Senior Frontend Engineer
 <span class="project-tag red-tag">Feb 2019 - Mar 2020</span><a class="project-tag gold-tag" href="http://www.tablecheck.com/en/join/">TableCheck</a><span class="project-tag blue-tag">Ginza, Tokyo (Japan)</span>